-Answer #1: Our price is actually comparable with the closest equivalent product – which is fully pastured, regionally raised eggs – where chickens roam outdoors on extensive pasture, eat a varied diet including grass and bugs, and are never given hormones or antibiotics; because the farm is in the region, those eggs arrive faster to the market.
+Answer #1: Our price is actually comparable with the closest equivalent product – which is fully pastured, regionally raised eggs – where chickens roam outdoors on extensive pasture, eat a varied diet including grass, leaves and bugs, and are never given hormones or antibiotics.
+And because the farm is in the region, those eggs arrive faster to the market and are fresher.
 Studies suggest that local and pastured eggs are more nutritious than factory-farmed eggs.
 They definitely taste better!!
-We usually sell out of eggs in the summer market, so our eggs are rarely more than a week old; grocery store eggs likely are several weeks old when you get them – and as much as two months old by their “expiration” date.
+We usually sell out of eggs in the summer market, so our eggs are rarely more than a week old; grocery store eggs likely are several weeks old when you get them – and as much as two months old at their “expiration” date.
 By buying our local eggs you are also supporting your neighbors in their livelihood.

 Answer #2: The question you really should be asking is: “Why are grocery store eggs so cheap?”
-Someone or something has to pay for the cost of raising chickens, gathering their highly fragile and perishable eggs, and getting them into your hands.
-If you aren’t paying a lot in dollars, there’s still a price to be paid: the chickens probably don’t get to move around much or ever get outdoors and act like chickens; they may have their beaks cut off, be suffering from ill health, the feed is likely to be monotonous, the environment may be polluted by the waste, the farm may use hormones, antibiotics, pesticides and insecticides; the people working with the chickens may not be treated well or paid a living wage.
-Learn about factory-farmed eggs and see if you still want to make your consumer decisions only on price!
+Someone or something has to pay for the cost of raising chickens, gathering their highly fragile and perishable eggs, and getting them safely into your hands.
+If you aren’t paying a lot in dollars, there’s still a price to be paid: the chickens probably don’t get to move around much or ever get outdoors and act like chickens; they may have their beaks cut off, be suffering from ill health, be eating monotonous concentrates, live in an environment polluted by their waste, and treated routinely with hormones, antibiotics, and insecticides.
+The people working with the chickens may not be treated well or paid a living wage.
+Take time to learn more about factory-farmed eggs and see if you still want to make your consumer decisions only on price!

 Answer #3: Sometimes a customer of ours is lucky and has a friend or neighbor raising chickens humanely and selling eggs well below actual expenses.
 If you have such a friend, consider yourself lucky; enjoy those fantastic bargain eggs and appreciate the owners and the chickens as much as you can – they are spoiling you!
 Want some sausage to go with those lovely eggs?

-Q: Do you sell nitrate-free bacon and ham?
+Q: Do you sell nitrate-free bacon or ham?

-A: Our bacon and ham and sausage all contain nitrates.
+A: Actually, nobody sells nitrate-free bacon or ham.
 “Nitrate-free” is an illusion.
-We actually produce nitrates in our bodies all the time as we break down protein, and it occurs naturally in some kinds of plant foods – it’s not an alien, exotic substance you can keep from your body with a few simple choices.
-People cure pork with nitrates because the botulism that grows in pork is very dangerous, so cured meats need a preservative that really works to prevent its growth.
-There isn’t actually such a thing as nitrate-free bacon and ham; there are only cured meat done with celery or beet concentrates, which are naturally occurring source of high quantities of nitrates.
-That may sound better than chemical nitrates, but the difficulty is that while added nitrates can be measured precisely, the quantity found in celery varies tremendously and isn’t measured by the processors.
-So “natural” hotdogs and bacon may have much more – in one study up to 10 times as much nitrate as the standard commercial recipe .
+Our bacon and ham are traditionally cured and contain nitrates – and so do ones that say “no added nitrates” or “naturally cured”.
+People cure pork with nitrates because the botulism that grows in pork is very dangerous, so cured meats need a preservative that really works to prevent botulism’s growth.
+There isn’t actually such a thing as nitrate-free bacon and ham; there are only meats cured with celery or beet concentrates, which are naturally occurring source of high quantities of nitrates.
+That may sound better than chemical nitrates, but the difficulty is that while added nitrates can be measured precisely, the quantity found in celery varies tremendously and can’t easily be measured by the processors.
+So “natural” hotdogs and bacon may have much more – often double, and in one study up to 10 times as much nitrate as the standard commercial recipe.
 Salt and cooking methods (like grill or pan charring) also contribute to negative health consequences of processed foods, not just the nitrates.
-An excess of nitrates or salt is not a good thing for people, we agree – but celery-cured meats are not a rescue from the issue.
+An excess of nitrates or salt is not a good thing for people, we agree, but celery-cured meats are not a rescue from the issue.
 A better solution is to eat cured meats in moderation.
 Or learn to eat uncured pork and just season it interestingly to give yourself something of the umami of cured meats.

 Q: Do you sell fresh goat meat?

 A: In the week that our goats are butchered, we will have some fresh goat meat for those who sign up in advance to receive it and are willing to buy 1/2 a goat (contact Daniel to learn more).
 Otherwise our meat is frozen.
-We don’t have a big enough market to keep a regular supply of fresh goat (or any) meat, and our butcher does all the freezing for us in his walk-in freezers, which is safer.
-“Fresh” meat also isn’t necessarily nutritionally better or better tasting – there are so many variables, including aging, travel distance, nutrition, meat texture, environmental aspects.
-If you can’t get fresh, environmentally and ethically sound fresh meat, frozen is a great alternative.
+We don’t have a big enough market to keep a regular supply of fresh goat (or any) meat, and our butcher does all the freezing for us in his commercial walk-in freezers, which is safer.
+“Fresh” meat also isn’t necessarily nutritionally better or better tasting – there are so many variables affecting meat quality, including aging, travel distance, nutrition, texture, and environmental impacts.
+If you can’t get environmentally and ethically sound fresh meat, frozen is a great alternative.

 Q: Why is your goat so expensive?
 I can buy goat for $6/lb.
 Do you give discounts?

-A: That’s cheap – dubiously so, unless it’s your friend or relative selling you meat below cost.
+A: $6 a pound is cheap – dubiously so, unless it’s your friend or relative selling you their own farm meat below cost.
 You should be asking yourself what that $6/lb goat was eating, and how it was treated.
 By the time we pay the butcher fees and factor in our expenses, we don’t actually make any money on goat meat – even at the price we are selling it (roughly double that price/lb – depending on the cut).
 But there’s not much else to do with boy goats, and they are tasty!
 So sorry, we do stick to our prices, because we are selling at cost.
 But we are happy to show you how our goats live and feed.
-Visit the farm and you’ll see that our goats enjoy healthy, humane lives out on pasture; we hope you’ll appreciate that certainty about quality is worth the price tag.
-Next time you see $6/lb goat, insist on gaining evidence of how it lives and what it eats before you buy it.
-Because in our experience that’s not a sustainable price point – either the sellers are cheating themselves of a profit or the goat is not being humanely treated.
+Visit the farm and you’ll see that our goats enjoy healthy, humane lives out on pasture; we hope you’ll appreciate that having certainty about quality is worth the price tag.
+Next time you see $6/lb goat, insist, before you buy it, on gaining evidence of how it lived and what it ate .
+Because in our experience that’s not a sustainable price point – either the sellers are cheating themselves of even the cost of doing business, or the goat is not being humanely treated.

-Answer 2: If you want a whole goat (to cut up yourself or to roast for a party), we may have a better price point for you – contact us!
+Answer 2: If you want a whole goat (to cut up yourself or to roast for a party), we probably have a better price point for you – contact us!

 Q: Do you sell fresh chicken?
 In quarters or pieces.
 Why not?!
-I really want your chicken, but I never use frozen meat and I don’t know how to cut up a chicken.
+I really want to buy your chicken, but I never use frozen meat and I don’t know how to cut up a chicken.

 A: We don’t sell fresh chicken anymore.
-It takes too long to butcher just one or a few chickens (set up, take down, clean up), especially cut up in pieces, for us to want to do them on demand (particularly as the demand tends to hit around market days when we are short on time).
+It takes too long to butcher just one or a few chickens (set up, take down, clean up), especially cut up in pieces, for us to want to do them on demand (particularly as the demand tends to hit around weekend market days when we are short on time).
 We sell frozen whole roasting and stewing birds that we hire a local small-scale poultry processor to butcher for us several times a year.
 They are popular and we sell out, so we have little temptation to make an exception – sorry.
 If you slow cook a whole bird in the crock pot, or in a Dutch oven on low oven heat, it is easy to strip the meat off the bones and add into a recipe, and then you also have bones to make soup with.